 It would, we feel, be inappropriate to try to combine the Seder liturgy of the Jewish Passover with the Christian Eucharist in an attempt to produce a service that equates to the Last Supper.
 Indeed we cannot know just what took place at the Last Supper and can only build on traditions of later times.

 Of course, as the evening moves on, as Christians, the atmosphere changes dramatically becoming very moving as, following supper, we withdraw in silence and darkness walking from the hall to the Church where we strip the alter and erect a primitive life size cross complete with nails and a crown of thorns where it will remain until Holy Saturday.

 In this way we hope to bring home the message to all who visit the church during this time, and especially through the Good Friday Vigil, the reality of what actually took place before the joyous event of Easter Sunday.

 N.B.
-Please note purely for practical constraints of both space and catering, numbers attending our Supper on Maundy Thursday are necessarily restricted to between 12 -18 people.
-Anyone wishing to take part in the next one should therefore contact our Focal Minister, Steve Watkins, (Tel: 01239 820711) and give him their details.
+Please note purely for practical constraints of both space and catering, numbers attending our Supper on Maundy Thursday are necessarily restricted.
+Anyone wishing to take part in this joyous yet moving event should therefore contact our Church Wardens or our Focal Minister, Steve Watkins, (Tel: 01239 820711) and give them your details.

 Unless otherwise stated all photographs are the copyright of Peter Heard, Licentiate of the Royal Photographic Society